takatz28/EncStego/README.md

 * You must have MATLAB R2017a or later installed to be able to use the program
 * The .zip file containing the app and its required functions can be unzipped in the user’s desired folder.
-After running the app for the first time, the necessary folders will be created in the said folder.
+After running the app for the first time, the necessary folders will be created in said folder.
 ___________________________________________
-### Revisions:
+### Versions:
+* Version 1.0
+  * Can hide text and small images in a grayscale bitmap image using the combination of Huffman encoding and least-significant bit embedding methods
 * Version 2.0
-  * Added the DiffMatrix3 and DiffToOrig3 functions to be able to hide and decode RGB images, respectively.
+  * Added the DiffMatrix3 and DiffToOrig3 functions to be able to hide and decode RGB images.
   * Added the Instructions and About menu tabs under the Help section and removed the encode/decode steps in the main windows.
   * Added an _integrity check_ in the “Hide Media” function to ensure that the Huffman code stream is embedded properly.
   * Fixed bugs that existed in the previous version.